Vandesm14/CC-Twigs/README.md

 Mngr is a tool for ComputerCraft computers to manage packages from the package server.
 To install mngr, follow the steps below on a ComputerCraft computer:

-1. Set the `mngr.url` setting to the remote URL — `set mngr.url http://localhost:3000`.
+1. Set the `mngr.url` setting to the package server URL — `set mngr.url http://localhost:3000`.
 2. Download the mngr file via HTTP — `wget http://localhost:3000/mngr/mngr.lua`.
 3. Run the `mngr.lua` file and input `y` when asked to install — `mngr`.
 4. Remove the install `mngr.lua` file — `rm mngr.lua`.